Thursday, October 30, 2008

 Both Manuela and Lucrecia lament the fact that funding and support for the theatre has dropped over the years, and that the current climate is so challenging.
 This is most unfortunate when you consider the potential the Arts hold for a developing country.

-that make up Mutumbela Gogo hold the keys to the future as they continue to develop an artistic identity for theatre that is
+Despite the obstacles, Lucrecia and the small handful of people that make up Mutumbela Gogo hold the keys to the future as they continue to develop an artistic identity for theatre that is

 local, Mozambican, and worthy of international attention.